fingltd/devrecog-sample-app-ios/README.md

 standard development tools (Xcode) and to be published on the official Apple Store.
 As a framework, it may also be used by applications written in Swift language.
 It is compatible with Apple iOS 9.x and greater.

+The latest version of the Fing Kit for iOS can be downloaded from [here](https://get.fing.com/fing-business/devrecog/releases/sdk/ios/SDK_Mobile_iOS.zip).

 __Fing SDK requires a license key to work.
 [Create a trial license](https://app.fing.com/internet/business/devrecog/trial) or [contact us](mailto:sales@fing.com) to get a valid key.__